Henry Lee III

-Henry Lee III (January 29, 1756 – March 25, 1818) was an early American Patriot and politician who served as the ninth Governor of Virginia and as the Virginia Representative to the United States Congress.
+Henry Lee III (January 29, 1756 – March 25, 1818) was an early American patriot and politician who served as the ninth governor of Virginia and as the Virginia representative to the United States Congress.
 Lee's service during the American Revolution as a cavalry officer in the Continental Army earned him the nickname by which he is best known, "Light-Horse Harry".
-He was the father of Confederate general Robert E. Lee, who led the Army of Northern Virginia against the Union Army during the American Civil War.
+He was a member of the Lee Family of Virginia and the father of Confederate general Robert E. Lee.

 Early life and education

 Lee was born on Leesylvania Plantation in Prince William County in the Colony of Virginia.
 He was the son of Col. Henry Lee II (1730–1787) of "Leesylvania" and Lucy Grymes (1734–1792).
 His father was the first cousin of Richard Henry Lee, twelfth President of the Continental Congress.
 His mother was an aunt of the wife of Virginia Governor Thomas Nelson Jr. His great-grandmother Mary Bland was also a grand aunt of President Thomas Jefferson.
 Lee was the grandson of Henry Lee I (1691–1747), a great-grandson of Richard Bland, and a great-great-grandson of William Randolph.
 He was also a descendant of Theodorick Bland of Westover and Governor Richard Bennett.

 Lee graduated from the College of New Jersey (now Princeton University) in 1773 and began pursuing a legal career.